-This is sufficient for most locales with the exception of the DBCS (double byte code set) locales where the SecureWay Directory has been configured in a local (Non-UTF8) code page.
-In this case, an executable script should be created with the following contents and appropriate line added to the /etc/inittab file using the mkitab command.
+This action is sufficient for most locales with the exception of the DBCS (double-byte code set) locales where the SecureWay Directory has been configured in a local (Non-UTF8) code page.
+In this case, create an executable script with the following contents and appropriate line to the /etc/inittab file using the mkitab command.